Helping faculty and staff in distress

 Managers and supervisors

-If you’ve observed concerning changes in behavior that are impacting the workplace, the university may have a legal “duty to inquire.”
+If you’ve observed concerning changes in behaviour that is impacting the workplace, the university may have a legal “duty to inquire.”
 Before taking any further steps, please contact the appropriate resources for support.

 You can also contact UBC’s Employee and Family Assistance Program for confidential People Manager Consultations: 1-866-424-0770 or explore UBC's Mental Health Tools and Resources for Manager, Heads and Deans.